kedacore/keda-docs/content/docs/2.0/scalers/azure-event-hub.md

 **Connection String Authentication:**

-- `connection` - Connection string for the Azure Service Bus Namespace.
+- `connection` - Connection string for the Azure Event Hubs Namespace.

   The following formats are supported.